Registration Desk / Lanyard sponsor

 Lawrence Berkeley National Lab

-Given backlogged interconnection queues, plus increasing scrutiny of emissions and the societal cost of electricity demand, data centers are looking for novel ways to increase their “speed to power” without causing undue burden on the grid, rate payers, or the environment.
+Given backlogged interconnection queues and increased scrutiny on emissions and societal electricity cost impacts, data centers are increasingly looking for novel ways to increase their speed to power without causing undue burden on the grid, rate payers, or the environment.
+This interactive session will dive deep into technical and policy challenges, innovative solutions, and future forward plans.

 Co-Chair